 L-Shaped Kitchen Layout

 Known as one of the most common and practical kitchen layouts, it is ideal for small or big kitchen spaces.
 Cabinets are placed in two walls creating a perpendicular shape.
-This kitchen layout provides excellent flexibility in positioning furnishings and work areas.
+This layout provides excellent flexibility in positioning furnishings and work areas.

 U-Shaped Kitchen Layout

 Cabinets are positioned into three sides to create a U shape.
 Place the refrigerator, stove, and sink on a separate run to create a work triangle among them.
-Consider a corner mechanism for a kitchen layout that makes two cabinet corners.
+Consider a corner mechanism for a layout that makes two cabinet corners.
 Again, plan space maximization.

 Straight Kitchen Layout

-Among other kitchen layouts, straight doesn’t use a work triangle.
+Among other layouts, straight doesn’t use a work triangle.
 Instead, the kitchen workflow goes straight as it is mostly used for studio and loft apartments.
 While maximizing the space area of the room, a linear kitchen layout brings kitchen productivity at its finest.